kyma-project/btp-manager/docs/user/03-10-preconfigured-secret.md

 ## Cluster Access

 By default, SAP BTP Operator has cluster-wide permissions.
-You cannot reconfigure the predefined settings.
+With credentials preconfigured as described in the [Credentials](#credentials) section, you cannot reconfigure the predefined settings.
+To edit the **CLUSTER_ID** and **MANAGEMENT_NAMESPACE**, you must customize the `sap-btp-operator` Secret.
+For more information, see [Customize Default Credentials and Access](03-11-customize_secret.md).

 The following parameters manage cluster access: